 Frankenia laevis may be found in Kent in two main types of habitat.
 One is bare or semi-bare, damp, saline ground, generally free-draining sand/shingle, which can be at the upper level in transition to saltmarsh.
-The association of this species in such a habitat with Suaeda vera at Lydd Ranges is paralleled by situation at Blakeney,
+The of this association species in such a habitat with Suaeda vera at Lydd Ranges is paralleled by situation at Blakeney,

-Scolt Head Island, Burnham Overy Staithe and Brancaster (all Norfolk) noted by Brightmore (1979).
+Scolt Head Island, Burnham Overy Staithe and Brancaster (all Norfolk) noted by Brightmore (1979)12.
+This type of habitat formerly harboured Frankenia in north Kent , e.g. at Faversham Creek and Sheppey (last recorded on the island in 1937).

 The other type of habitat is on or at the foot of sea cliffs.
 The presence of the species in an undercliff community (as at Abbot's Cliff) is remarked by Brightmore (1979) as in Britain only to be found between Dover and Folkestone, and then had been adversely affected by cliff falls and sea defence works.
-The presence of the species on the cliffs themselves was studied by Martin Newcombe (1991), which involved being lowered over the edge of Abbot's Cliff.
+The presence of the species on the cliffs themselves was studied by Martin Newcombe (199113), which involved being lowered over the edge of Abbot's Cliff.
 Frankenia was found over an area of about 0.1 hectare, in exposed places being frequently the only species present.
 Its main associates were Thymus pulegioides (Large Thyme) and Sedum album (White Stonecrop), both also plants with an ability to exploit bare, soil-less terrain.
 Other species present included Blackstonia perfoliata (Yellow-wort), Brassica oleracea (Wild Cabbage), Centaurium erythraea (Common Centaury), Echium vulgare (Viper's-bugloss) Helianthemum nummularium (Common Rock-rose) and Limonium binervosum (Rock Sea-lavender).
 Rubia peregrina (Wild Madder) was found on a subsequent visit.

-&lt;sup>6 D. Brightmore.
+D. Brightmore.
 Frankenia laevis L. Biological Flora of the British Isles.
 J. Ecol.
 (1979) 67: 1097-1107.